FPGSchiba/visor-backend/README.md

 ### API Response

 Is a message that always has 2 Properties:
- 1. A Code that depends on the Path called on the API
+ 1. `code` that depends on the Path called on the API
- 2. A message that depends on the Path called on the API
+ 2. `message` that depends on the Path called on the API

 And in Cases where you request Information, there is a 3rd Property:
- 3. A body this property holds data, that was requested
+ 3. `data` this property holds data, that was requested

 ### Default